Seller's Frequently Asked Questions

 When is your fee paid?

-There are no up-front fees to list or to register as a buyer.
-Our fee is paid at the time of closing by the seller.
+There are no up-front fees to list your firm for sale.
+Our fee is paid a the time of closing.

 What happens after closing?